ciaomarian/react-map-ms/README.md

 ### Credits

-Thank you to Udacity Project Mentors, especially Doug Brown, Ivan Bila, Mike Kroth on Slack,Edoh for his "getting started" walkthrough and to Rodrik Bloomfield for his React webinar.
+Thank you to Udacity Project Mentors, especially Doug Brown, Ivan Bila and Mike Kroth on Slack.
+Also Edoh for his "getting started" walkthrough and to Rodrik Bloomfield for his React webinar.